-Galacz that the Russians had suffered a severe defeat | an hour, and the fourth is still al ve and well.
-They in the Caucasus.
+in the Caucasus.
 DEATH OF AN UNPRONOUNCABLE.-The eldest son of the Prussian Minister, Van Bodelschwingvelmede, recently killed in a duel.

-GERMAN CUSTOMS' UNION .- A Hamburg paper the German Customs' Union.
+GERMAN CUSTOMS' UNION .- A Hamburg paper states, that the English Government has given notice that it does not intend to renew the treaty with LORD NORMANBY has subscribed four thousand francs for the relief of the sufferers who have lost their all by the recent floods in France.

+of 1,500 tons of iron rails, each rail to be 15 feet in length, and weighing about 70lbs, per yard.

-their all by the recent floods in France.
-EXTRAORDINARY SUICIDE.-A working man, named ping round his head and face a wet sheet, folded health of the aged Chancellor of Austria.
-[The four times thick, and binding it tightly round his sooner the devil gets his own, the better.] neck with a cord.
+EXTRAORDINARY SUICIDE .- A working man, named Odebey, at Lons le Saulnier, stifled himself by wrap-ping round his head and face a wet sheet, folded health of the aged Chancellor of Austria.
+[The rings are becoming abundant in the north.
+THERE IS A LAW IN HOLLAND which obliges the government to bring up, at its own charge, the tration of the Poor Law therein. seventh child of every family, in which there are already six living.

-SHOALS OF HERRINGS .- We are happy to state herrings are becoming abundant in the north. government to bring up, at its own charge, the tration of the Poor Law therein. seventh child of every family, in which there are already six living.
-A CONTRAST.-When the line of rail is completed between Berwick and N weastle, the journey from Edinburgh to London will be a matter of fifteen or ixteen hours.
-Little more than a century ago we find the following:-"9th May, 1734.-A coach will set out towards the end of next week for London, or any place on the road.
-To be performed in ensuing year. nine days, being three days sooner than any other coach that travels the road; for which purpose eight stout horses are stationed at proper distances.
-A REVOLUTIONARY VETERAN.-There is now living in the town of New Salem (United States) a Mr. Thomas Adams, who is ninety-four years of age-his wife ninety-six.
-He is one of fifteen children, not one of whom died under sixty years of age, three of whom are still living, and the sum of all their ages is more than 1200 years.
+find the following :- "9th May, 1734.-A coach "Littlefield Estate.-500 acres, purchased by 12 lasubject which demands the earnest attention of the public, and the adoption of some measures to put a stop of the called "Brittannia."
+The first inhabitants came in days, being three days, being don, or any place on the road.
+To be performed in ensuing year. stout horses are stationed at proper distances.

+A REVOLUTIONARY VETERAN.-There is now living in the town of New Salem (United States) a Mr. Thomas Adams, who is ninety-four years of age-his wife nincty-six.
+He is one of fifteen children, not tic collection, proverbially the richest of its kind in one of whom died under sixty years of age, three of Germany. whom are still living, and the sum of all their ages is more than 1200 years.
+SAID TO BE A REPUBLIC.-Three-fourths of all the its depth is 743 feet. houses in New York city are said to be the property

-SAID TO BE A REPUBLIC.-Three-fourths of all the nouses in New York city are said to be the property of three or four individuals, among whom is Louis Phillipe, King of the French!
-A NEW ROMAN CATHOLIC CHURCH.-On Saturday excavations for the erection of a Roman Catholic hook. church in Dye-street, Bermondsey, was concluded.
-Lond Rectorship of Glasgow University.-It is inderstood that Wordsworth, the poet, is to be nominated as a candidate at the approaching election.
-GREAT INCREASE of Shipping at Leith.-Since Sunday last one hundred vessels, chiefly from foreign ports, have arrived; nearly one half of these are with grain.
-The docks, round and round, are bed. lined with shipping five and six deep.
-The Swede, the Done, and the Russian, are lying in friendly unity with the Dutchman, German, and Prussian.
-What good reason is there that the friendly crews of these ships should proceed at the bidding of rasof the rationality of war!
+Phillipe, King of the French!
+A NEW ROMAN CATHOLIC CHURCH .- On Saturday excavations for the erection of a Roman Catholic hook. church in Dye-street, Bermondsey, was concluded.
+LORD RECTORSHIP of Glasgow University.-It is understood that Wordsworth, the poet, is to be nominated as a candidate at the approaching election.
+GREAT INCREASE of Shipping at Leith .- Since for Wednesday, the 18th inst.
+Sunday last one hundred vessels, chiefly from foreign ports, have arrived; nearly one half of these Moore, Ireland's most famous poet is on his deathare with grain.
+The docks, round and round, are bed. wide circle of readers.
+From an account of the wide circle of readers.
+From an account of the house; but much of the rest, as that of the poorer two negatives made a thing more positive than one are with grain.
+The docks, round and round, are bed.